GraphicsProgramming/blog/README.md

   In this case you can also see how jaker put his article into `2024/2024-10-17-glsl-development-made-shrimple/index.md`

+- Third important bit is to place a truncate line in your article, so that the generator doesnt take the whole post as the post preview :)

+  Use a `<!-- truncate -->` comment to limit blog post size in the list view.

 - Consider adding your author tag to blog/authors.yml.
 Simply check how jaker/deccer were added and massage yours accordingly.
 The key of each entry is also the value which goes into the `authors: ["author_here", "coauthor"]` thing.

 - Try it out locally: